How Estate Sales Work

-The first step is to go through everything in the home.
-An estate sale company will do this as well but think of them as a second line of defense.
-They may find what you missed but should not be the ones removing the personal statements and memorabilia from the home.
-They also cannot decide what is sentimental to you or what items could be useful to family and friends.
+The first step is to sort through everything in the home and determine what you would like to keep.
+That is all you need to do to prepare.
+An estate sale company will sort through the items you leave for sale, think of them as a second line of defense.
+They may find items you have missed but should not be the ones removing the personal statements and memorabilia from the home.
+The most important thing to note is that an estate sale company cannot decide what is sentimental to you or what items could be useful to family and friends.
 It may seem like a daunting task depending on the situation and your timeline, but it is very important that you at least skim through every room.
 Whether you are moving to assisted living, downsizing, or have experienced the loss of a loved one, you will be thankful you took the time to do this.

-- We suggest tagging anything you know you are taking with you but cannot remove from the home with sticky notes or painters tape (items like large furniture) and either boxing small items or removing them entirely from the property before a company is interviewed.
+- We suggest tagging anything you know you are taking with you but, cannot remove from the home, with sticky notes or painters tape (items like large furniture).
+It is also a good idea to either box up small items or remove them entirely from the property before a company is interviewed.

 - Don’t worry about throwing things away (unless it is obvious rubbish or expired food).

 - Don’t worry about grouping like by like.
 The experts you hire will take care of that work for you.
 The most important thing is to ensure you are taking everything you want.
 Once the estate sale happens, you will not be able to get the items back.

 You and your family have what you want.
 What’s next?

 The next step is to book your free consultation.
 Contact us here.
 During the consultation you will learn how estate sale companies charge for their services; Fixed fees, set percentage, sliding percentage scales etc. In order to determine the cost for services, the property and all sellable contents must be evaluated.
 The consultation will accomplish this.
 Be ready to walk the company through the home, discuss how they charge for their services, and ask all questions regarding their service and review their contract.
 For a free guide on what questions to ask, download our Successful Sale Checklist.